Best free music apps for your smartphone.

 Shazam has been kicking around for so long that it could almost be considered old-school.
 This is the app that will listen to a piece of music and then tell you the name of song and the artist.

 But did you know that, with Shazam, you can also watch the relevant music video, track down the song in Spotify and read album reviews?
 It really does connect the dots for the average music fan.

 TuneIn Radio is ideal if you want a simple, one-stop shop for radio.
 Pretty much every single radio station in the world is here, all in one place.
-So you can tune in to 70,000 live radio stations and around two million podcasts.
-That’s it in a nutshell.
+So you can tune in to more than 100,000 live radio stations and around two million podcasts.

 There’s nothing more frustrating than when you can’t remember the name of a song that’s stuck in your head.
 But don’t worry, Soundhound has made that a thing of the past.